direktt/direktt-plugin/guides/user-guide.md

 ## How to Test Direktt Pages from WordPress wp-admin

-Once you enable Direktt user rights for a page, access is restricted—these pages are only visible from within the Direktt app for the intended user roles.
+Once you enable Direktt user rights for a page, access is restricted - these pages are only visible from within the Direktt app for the intended user roles.
 This can make desktop/website testing tricky.
 However, you can simulate the exact experience of a Direktt user within wp-admin by following these steps:

 ---